 Annual Invasive Species Workshop

-The 2017 conference and workshop is scheduled for October 24-26 in the City of Anchorage at the Marriott Downtown Hotel.
+The 2018 conference and workshop will be November 13-16 in the City of Homer at the Lands End Resort.

 For more information about the conference and workshop visit our workshop page.